JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2022-07-08-legalectra_small_es_3_0.md

 ## Description

-Pretrained Word Embeddings model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `legalectra-small-spanish` is a English model originally trained by `mrm8488`.
+Pretrained Spanish Legal Word Embeddings model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `legalectra-small-spanish` is a English model originally trained by `mrm8488`.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>